LTUC/amman-dotnet-401d2/Curriculum/Class13/lab/LAB.md

 Using your ERD Diagram, convert each entity into a model within your newly created MVC web application.

-Following the steps provided, in addition to what we did in class, create a new `DbContext` named `AsyncInnDbContext`.
-Within this DbContext, declare your Database tables and set your composite keys.
+Within your DbContext, declare your Database tables and set your composite keys for the required tables

 ## Steps: